Terra-CS/totes-project/README.md

 ## Infrastructure

 Requires a pre-made s3 backend bucket to store the terraform state.
+The name of the created bucket shuold be added to 'bucket' on line 9 of provider.tf file.

 ## Secrets

-To run this project via github actions pipeline. you will need to add the following to your Github secrets
+To run this project via github actions pipeline, you will need to add the following to your Github secrets, in order to setup your AWS credentials:

 AWS_ACCESS_KEY_ID